Copperhead (Marvel Comics): Lawrence Chesney

-Lawrence Chesney grew up hearing the tales of a pulp fiction hero named Copperhead from his father, who was the model for the covers of the Copperhead pulps and came to believe he himself was Copperhead.
+Lawrence Chesney grew up hearing the tales of a pulp fiction hero named Copperhead from his father, who was the model for the covers of the Copperhead pulps and came to believe he was Copperhead.
 Chesney, warped by his father's madness, assumes the Copperhead guise, and leaves his calling card of copper pennies on the eyes of his victims.
 His murders of the writer and the publisher of the Copperhead pulps brings him the attention of Daredevil.
 As he fights Daredevil, Copperhead is struck by lightning and killed by electrocution.

 After death, Copperhead becomes the agent of a demon.
-He is sent back to Earth to retrieve Spider-Man's soul, but fails after battling Spider-Man and Daredevil.
+He is returned to Earth to retrieve Spider-Man's soul, but fails after battling Spider-Man and Daredevil.

-During the "Dark Reign" storyline, Quasimodo researches Copperhead for Norman Osborn, but is unable to further assess him without finding the identity of the demon he serves.
-Copperhead is stated to be a potential good ally if Hood oversteps his bounds.

 Arthur Reynolds

 Arthur Reynolds discovered that his former co-worker at the museum, Lawrence Chesney, had been Copperhead, and had been killed.
-Reynolds broke into Chesney's apartment and stole a spare Copperhead costume, assuming the identity.
-His plan to rob the museum were defeated by White Tiger and the Human Fly.
+Reynolds breaks into Chesney's apartment and steals a spare Copperhead costume, assuming the identity.
+His plan to rob the museum are thwarted by White Tiger and the Human Fly.